cajuncoding/SqlAppLockHelper/README.md

 #### Use Cases:
- - Provide a lock implementation similar to C# `lock (...) {}` but on a distributed scale across many instances of an application (e.g. Azure Functions, Load Balanced Servers, etc.) .
+ - Provide a lock implementation similar to C# `lock (...) {}` but on a distributed scale across many instances of an application (e.g. Azure Functions, Load Balanced Servers, etc.).
- - Provide a lock to ensure code is only ever run by one instance at a time (e.g. Bulk Loading or Bulk Synchronization processing, Queue Processing logic, Transactional Outbox Pattern, etc.).
+ - Provide a mutex lock to ensure code is only ever run by one instance at a time (e.g. Bulk Loading or Bulk Synchronization processing, Queue Processing logic, Transactional Outbox Pattern, etc.).
-- Many more I'm sure... but these are the ones that I've implemented in enterprises.
+- I'm sure there are many more... but these are the best examples that I've needed to implement in enterprises.

 ## Nuget Package